 Practitioners enrolled in the National Dental PBRN in the Midwest and Northeast Nodes who express interest in the study and meet eligibility criteria will be invited to participate.
 Study information and instructions will be provided to interested practitioners by node personnel.
 After eligibility is determined and practitioners are enrolled, practice training materials will be provided to describe the participant selection procedures, methods for approaching patients and obtaining informed consent, methods for intervention delivery and data collection, and other study procedures for the practitioners and office staff who will help to execute the study.
 A summary flow chart will provide an overview of all study visits and study procedures/data collection for each visit.
 The principal node coordinator will conduct training with the NCs.
-NCs will conduct in-person or remote protocol and electronic data management system training with practitioners and office staff prior to initiating the study.
-The training ensures that the practitioner and staff understand the study procedures and receive instruction on the consent process, and the electronic data capture system.
+NCs will conduct in-person or remote protocol and electronic data management system training with practitioners and office staff understand the study procedures and receive instruction on the consent process, and the electronic data capture system.
 The NCs will maintain close contact with the practitioners prior to and throughout the study implementation period.